The contact information for the APA office for Champaign County is as follows:

 The Champaign County Common Pleas Court, General Division, is required to use the ORAS evaluation tool when considering criminal sentences.
 The results of the ORAS assessment on offenders guide their case planning, supervision level, program referral and placement, and treatment intervention.

-Through the efforts of the WCCCF Executive Director David Ervin and the WCCCF Judicial Advisory Board, the WCCCF obtained a Probation Incentive Program (PIP) grant, as administered by the Ohio Bureau of Community Sanctions, which administers many of Ohio’s community correction programs.
+Through the efforts of the WCCCF Executive Director David Ervin and the WCCCF Judicial Advisory Board, the WCCCF obtained a Justice Reinvestment Grant Program (JRIG), as administered by the Ohio Bureau of Community Sanctions, which administers many of Ohio’s community correction programs.
 The Common Pleas Courts in Champaign, Delaware, Logan and Union counties are member partners in the PIP grant program.
 The PIP grant provides 100% of the total funding for the program.

-Champaign County’s PIP Officer is Jessica Manuel and her office is located at:
+Champaign County’s JRIG Officer is Jessica Manuel and her office is located at:

 Champaign County Courthouse